stuart-knock/docs/UserGuide/UserGuide.rst

 --------

 Unzip the package and it will create a folder TVB_Distribution.
+In this folder you should find a number of scripts:

+- tvb_start.sh
+- tvb_clean.sh
+- tvb_stop.sh
+- tvb_console.sh

-In this folder you should find a number of scripts.
-To start |TVB| you should run the `tvb_start.sh` script.
-You can at any time run the `tvb_start_clean.sh` which will start |TVB| in a clean state, resetting your program database and deleting all folders created by |TVB|.
+To start |TVB| graphical interface in your web-browser, run the `tvb_start.sh` script.
+You can run at any time `tvb_clean.sh` which will start |TVB| in a clean state, resetting your program database and deleting ALL folders and their content created by |TVB|.
+Be careful!

 To make sure that no processes will remain open after you use the application, you should always close |TVB| by running the `tvb_stop.sh` script.

+To access the console interface, on a terminal, run `tvb_console.sh`.
+The interactive Python shell will appear.
+To stop all the processes run `tvb_stop.sh`.
+See the User Interface section for more details on how to use this interface.

 The current |TVB| package was tested on Debian Squeeze and Fedora 16.
 Other Linux flavors might also work as long as you have installed a glibc version of 2.11 or higher.

 On MacOS
 --------

 Unzip the package and it will create a folder TVB_Distribution.
 In this folder you should find a number of scripts and an application package.

 To start |TVB|
 you should double-click on the `tvb.app` application.
 This will launch the TVB software as a background process and will also try to fire a browser window for you to start working with TVB.